Filing Your Income Taxes

-To ensure your tax return meets its filing deadline, the IRS specifically defines what it considers to be "filed on time."
+The IRS specifically defines what it considers to be "filed on time" to ensure that your tax return meets its filing deadline.
 A paper tax return must be properly addressed, with sufficient postage, postmarked and mailed by the due date.
-For example, it must be mailed and postmarked no later than April 15. if you're filing a Form 1040 with a due date of April 15.
+For example, it must be mailed and postmarked no later than April 15 if you're filing a Form 1040 with a due date of April 15.

 You must electronically transmit the return by the due date according to the date and time in the time zone from which it's being sent if you e-file your tax return.
 Your return is late if you live in Georgia and you transmit it at 12:01 a.m. on April 16, even though it's only 9:01 p.m. on April 15 in California at that moment.

-This publication gives additional guidelines for qualifying service members who can receive up to one year to file a return and pay income tax.
+This publication also gives additional guidelines for qualifying service members who can have up to one additional year to file a return and pay income tax.

 1040 Individual Tax Returns

 The term “individual” for Form 1040 doesn’t imply that the taxpayer is filing as a single person.
 You can have a filing status of married, separated, head of household, widow(er) or single to file an individual tax return.
 This term simply differentiates individuals from entities such as corporations, business partnerships, trusts and estates.

 - Form 1040 filing deadline: April 18, 2022